mkattner/mkattner.web.notification/README.md

 e.g.: blocking popup: await Wait("We wait until the promise is either resolved or rejected.", promise) -> then(<value>) -> catch(<value>)

 e.g.: non-blocking popup: Wait("We wait until the promise is either resolved or rejected.", promise) -> then(<value>) -> catch(<value>)

+### Contact me
+If you find a bug or want a new feature just write an issue.